Dokay/DJRepeatClickFilter/README.md

 ```

 ## Quickstart
-	1. Disable DJRepeatClickHelper

 DJRepeatClickFilter is opened default.To disable it:

 	```objc
 	[DJRepeatClickHelper setFilterOpen:NO];
 	```

-	2. Set other filter logic:
+Set other filter logic:

 	```objc
 	[DJRepeatClickHelper setOtherFilter:^BOOL{
 	        //other conditions you want to filter
 	        return YES;
 	    }];

 	```

 ## Contact